 Direct and Indirect Objects

-In this reference, we will explore the basics of direct and indirect objects in English, highlight their differences, provide examples of direct and indirect objects in sentences, discuss how to identify them, examine the role they play in sentence structure, and review common mistakes.
+In this guide, we will explore the basics of direct and indirect objects in English, highlight their differences, provide examples of direct and indirect objects in sentences, discuss how to identify them, examine the role they play in sentence structure, and review common mistakes.
 Let's start learning!

 What are Direct and Indirect Objects?